wnebyte/j-cli/README.md

                     "out"));

-If you've configured the Shell with an IConsole implementation, you can set various formatter functions -- they will allow you to specify how certain output should be formatted.
+If you've configured the Shell with an IConsole implementation, you can set various formatter functions -- they allow you to specify how certain output should be formatted.

     Shell shell = new Shell(new ConfigurationBuilder()